whaleygeek/py-share/README.md

     python share_test.py tx

-Note that you could use python version 2 (python) in one terminal, and python version 3 (python3) in another terminal.
+Note that you could use Python version 2 (python) in one terminal, and Python version 3 (python3) in another terminal. and Python version 3 (python3) in another terminal.

-The tx tester will share 10 messges.
+The tx tester will share 10 messages.
 The rx tester will receive and display those messages.
 That's it!